 Top Tip: If your design is very large, you may find it easier to weed it in several sections.
 To do this, you can simply add additional cut lines to the design separating the excess vinyl into more manageable areas.

 At this stage, you’ll want to move the design from the sheet to the window, keeping all parts of the design in the same places relative to one another.
 This is easily done with the help of application transfer tape, or transfer paper.

 This semi-adhesive material resembles a large sheet of masking tape which is applied on top of the entire design.
 Using a squeegee, press down on the entire area of your design, ensuring that the vinyl adheres to the transfer paper.
 Then, peel the tape, along with the vinyl, off of the backing sheet.

 Step 6: Apply Vinyl to Window

 First, clean the surface using isopropyl alcohol to remove any dirt or grease.
 Taking care to ensure your lettering is level and straight, apply the transfer paper including the vinyl onto the window.
 Take your squeegee again and press the vinyl to the glass, avoiding any creases or bubbles.
 Then, carefully peel the transfer tape away, leaving the lettering behind.

 Top Tip: If you’re using frosted vinyl, you may find that the cuts are difficult to see and thus, difficult to weed.
 To get around this, you can skip steps 4 and 5 and apply the entire sheet to the window.
 When the light shines through, the cuts will be easier to see and you can weed the design in situ.

 Window lettering is just one application that you can create with a vinyl cutter but there are lots of other ways to make money with cutting plotters.
-If you’re looking for inspiration for your next business venture, download The Roland Guide to Vinyl Cutters and discover a world of profit-making opportunities.
+If you’re looking for inspiration for your next business venture, download Roland DG's Guide to Vinyl Cutters and discover a world of profit-making opportunities.